parsix/parsix/README.md

 ### Combine Parses
 We value composability, so everything can compose, including our `Parse`, we have a handy extension function for that.

-Suppose we need to parse `SomeEnum`, however our initial input can be `Any`.
+Suppose we need to parse `SomeEnum`, however our initial input is `Any`.
 In this case we can't just use `parseEnum` because it requires a `String` as input.
 Thankfully we already have a way to parse `Any` to a `String`, `parseString`.
 Let's glue them together:
 ```kotlin
 val parseEnumFromAny: Parse<Any, SomeEnum> =